forgottenswitch/prctl_wx/README.md

 A userspace support library for a (custom) PaX patch (tells the kernel to activate the restrictions/protections).

-This is only a temporary workaround; the proper solution is to patch compiler that performs the linking.
+This is only a temporary workaround; the proper solution is to patch loader and the compiler that performs the linking (to handle dynamically and statically linked binaries, respectively).
 Requires dynamic loader that understands `LD_PRELOAD` (as glibc does).

 # Installation